dudiharush/react-modal/README.md

     return showModal;
   }

-// step 4: Call your custom modal hook and use its returned "showModal" function: const showModal = useMyModalContent() return (
+// step 4: call your custom modal hook and use its returned "showModal" function: const showModal = useMyModalContent() return (
     <button